pubnub/pubnub-mcp-server/resources/sdk_docs/rust_publish-and-subscribe.md

 ## Unsubscribe all

-Stop receiving real-time updates from all data streams and remove associated entities.
+Stop all streams and remove associated entities.

-Client scope: available only on the PubNub object.
+Client scope: Only available on the PubNub object.

 ### Method(s)